U.S. Justice Department asks Tyson, Hillshire for details on deal

-(Reuters) - The U.S. Department of Justice’s Antitrust Division has asked Tyson Foods Inc (TSN.N) and Hillshire Brands Co HSH.N for additional information related to Tyson’s $7.7 billion offer for the maker of Jimmy Dean sausages.
+Aug 12 (Reuters) - The U.S. Department of Justice’s Antitrust Division has asked Tyson Foods Inc and Hillshire Brands Co for additional information related to Tyson’s $7.7 billion offer for the maker of Jimmy Dean sausages.

 The request relates to a “very small portion” of the combined business, the companies said in a statement.